 - p=rejects (prevents unauthorized emails from getting delivered)

 Now, how do you add these records to your domain’s DNS zone?

 Adding an SPF Record on Spanel

-Click the DNS editor tool under the DOMAINS section to open your DNS zone manager.
+Open the DNS editor tool from the DOMAINS section on the homepage.

-Select the domain you wish to add the record to from the pull-down menu.
+Select the domain you wish to add the record to from the drop-down menu.

 Type your domain name, for example, domain.com, in the Name text box.